Mark9Williams/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory: Move the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty: Delete the file betty is in /tmp/my_first_directory rm -r /tmp/my_first_directory/: Delete the directory my_first_directory that is in the /tmp directory.
+mv /tmp/betty /tmp/my_first_directory: Move the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty: Delete the file betty is in /tmp/my_first_directory rm -r /tmp/my_first_directory/: Delete the directory my_first_directory that is in the /tmp directory. cd..: Write a script that changes the working directory to the previous one.